Major bypass and bridge over Shannon gets green light

 An artist's impression of what the new bridge will look like

-A major infrastructure project that will see a new bridge be created across part of the River Shannon has received the green light today.
+A major infrastructure project that will see a new bridge be created across part of the River Shannon has received the green light.

-Tipperary County Council is pleased to announce that approval has been granted by the Department of Transport to Clare County Council to award the contract for the Killaloe Bypass, Shannon Crossing and R494 Road Improvement project to John Sisk & Sons (Holdings) Ltd. The contract value is €43.7-million plus VAT and the scheme will include a cycle lane over its entire length.
+Tipperary County Council has announced that approval has been granted by the Department of Transport to Clare County Council to award the contract for the Killaloe Bypass, Shannon Crossing and R494 Road Improvement project to John Sisk & Sons (Holdings) Ltd. The contract value is €43.7-million plus VAT and the scheme will include a cycle lane over its entire length.

 The Project Team for this scheme consisting of Clare County Council, Tipperary County Council, Department of Transport and scheme consultants, RPS Consulting Engineers have been progressing the delivery of this important piece of infrastructure for the Mid-West over the past number of years.